Viral neuronal tracing: Direction of transmission

 Virus transmission relies on the mechanism of axoplasmic transport.
 Within the axon are long slender protein complexes called microtubules.
 They act as a cytoskeleton to help the cell maintain its shape.
 These can also act as highways within the axon and facilitate the transport of neurotransmitter-filled vesicles and enzymes back and forth between the cell body, or soma and the axon terminal, or synapse.

 Viruses can be transported in one of two directions: either anterograde (from soma to synapse), or retrograde (from synapse to soma).
 Neurons naturally transport proteins, neurotransmitters, and other macromolecules via these cellular pathways.
 Neuronal tracers, including viruses, take advantage of these transport mechanisms to distribute a tracer throughout a cell.
 Researchers can use this to study synaptic circuitry.

 Anterograde transport

 Anterograde tracing is the use of a tracer that moves from soma to synapse.
 Anterograde transport uses a protein called kinesin to move viruses along the axon in the anterograde direction.

 Retrograde transport

 Retrograde tracing is the use of a tracer that moves from synapse to soma.
 Retrograde transport uses a protein called dynein to move viruses along the axon in the retrograde direction.
-It is important to note that different tracers show characteristic affinities for dynein and kinesin, and so will spread at different rates.
+Different tracers show characteristic affinities for dynein and kinesin, and so will spread at different rates.